 UK Tax Strategy and Approach

-The overall aim of Cushman & Wakefield’s tax policy is to support its business while mitigating tax risks and complying with rules and regulations in the jurisdictions in which Cushman & Wakefield operates.
+The overall aim of Cushman & Wakefield’s (“C&W”) tax policy is to support its business while mitigating tax risks and complying with rules and regulations in the jurisdictions in which C&W operations.

-Cushman & Wakefield follows its internal controls and risk processes based on the Cushman & Wakefield policies.
-The parameters by which we assess and manage acceptable levels of tax risk are the same as that which Cushman & Wakefield uses across the company to assess and manage all risks.
+C&W follows its internal controls and risk processes based on the C&W policies.
+The parameters by which we assess and manage acceptable levels of tax risk are the same as that which C&W uses across the company to assess and manage all risks.
 We identify, assess and manage tax risks and account for them appropriately, in accordance with the relevant accounting standards.
 We have implemented risk management measures including controls over tax compliance processes and monitor it both quarterly and annually.
 Our risk based approach to tax management involves a rigorous review and approval process.
 Risk matters are discussed internally, with our tax advisors as well as with our financial statement auditors.

 Relationships with Tax Authorities

-Cushman & Wakefield is committed to the principles of openness and transparency with all tax authorities and we seek to develop strong, mutually respectful relationships.
-In the UK, we are in regular contact with HMRC and our Customer Relationship Manager (CRM) and relevant specialists within HMRC.
+C&W is committed to the principles of openness and transparency with all tax authorities and we seek to develop strong, mutually respectful relationships.
+In the UK, we are in regular contact with HMRC and our Customer Compliance Manager (CCM) and relevant specialists within HMRC.
 We are committed to prompt disclosure and transparency in all tax matters.
-If there is any uncertainty in the application of UK law, Cushman & Wakefield will proactively consider engagement with HMRC.
+If there is any uncertainty in the application of UK law, C&W will proactively consider engagement with HMRC.

 This statement is intended to comply with UK tax legislation (Finance Act 2016, Schedule 19) and applies for the year ended 31 December 2018.